 Set around the 1968 uprising at the Democratic National Convention in Chicago, Illinois and focused on the seven people on trial for various charges at the time, I found Sorkin’s story adequately engaging.

-Starring Eddie Redmayne, Joseph Gordon-Levitt and Yahya Abdul-Mateen II to name just a few, I enjoyed the dialogue – as expected.
-I mean Sorkin did, after all, write the words in one of my favourite screenplays, The Social Network (2010).
-Even though I didn’t find the dialogue quite as scintillating as Sorkin’s Mark Zuckerberg movie, I certainly wouldn’t call it bad.
-For there are moments that delighted, several of which take place in the courtroom.
+Starring Eddie Redmayne, Joseph Gordon-Levitt and Yahya Abdul-Mateen II, to name just a few, I enjoyed the dialogue – as expected.
+I mean, Sorkin did, after all, write the words in one of my favourite screenplays, The Social Network (2010).
+Even though I didn’t find the dialogue quite as scintillating as in his Mark Zuckerberg movie, I certainly wouldn’t call it bad, because there are moments that delighted, several of which take place in the courtroom.

 The Trial of the Chicago 7 (2020), Jeremy Strong, John Carroll Lynch.
 Sacha Baron Cohen

 In addition to the engaging and dramatic courtroom scenes, you’ll enjoy watching the evolution of the relationship between the seven-plus men on trial.
-Sorkin’s is going to break your heart as it puts up a mirror to some of America’s ills, especially when you realise how very little seems to have changed where racial injustice and abuse of power is concerned.
+Sorkin’s is going to break your heart as his film puts up a mirror to some of America’s ills, especially when you realise how very little seems to have changed where racial injustice and abuse of power are concerned.
 Yet, I wouldn’t say that The Trial of the Chicago 7 will leave you hopeless.

 Directed by Jason Woliner; it’s time to go on another real-life adventure with fictional Kazakh television journalist Borat.

 It’s hard to imagine that there are very many American’s that haven’t heard of Borat by now.
-A reality that poses an interesting challenge for this movie, I think.
+A reality that poses an interesting challenge for this movie.

 Will this be as good as the first Borat movie?
-Probably not, but I’m watching it anyway, just in case and also because I really do enjoy what comes out of Cohen’s comedic brain.
+Probably not, but I’m watching it anyway, just in case and also because I really do enjoy a lot of what comes out of Cohen’s comedic brain.

 Mike Pence, Ken Davitian, and Rudy Giuliani also star.